Advance Tax Payment

 Late payment of interest

-The Advance Tax must be paid on time.
-In the event of late payment of Advance Tax, the taxpayer is responsible for 1% interest per month
+The Advance Tax Payment must be done on time.
+In the event of late payment of Advance Tax, the taxpayer is responsible for 1% interest per month.

 Who has to pay the Advance Tax?

 Every taxpayer, whether an employee, freelance worker, or a company owned by a corporation, OPC, LLP, or corporation, must pay income tax in advance if the tax is more than Rs.10,000/- in the fiscal year.

 The Presumptive Tax charge is Governed by Section 44AD of the Income Tax Act.
 Any business with sales of less than Rs 2 crore has to be taxed presumptively.
 You must announce 8% profit for non-digital transactions or 6% for digital transactions, whichever applies.

 The following companies are exempt from suspected taxation: